SumoLogic/sumologic-documentation/docs/integrations/databases/open-telemetry/redis.md

 ##Prerequisite

-This section provides instructions for configuring log collection for Redis running on a non-Kubernetes environment for the Sumo Logic App for Redis.
+This section provides instructions for configuring log collection for Redis running on a non-Kubernetes environment.
 By default, Redis logs are stored in a log file.

 Follow the instructions to set up log collection: